When was the last time you said out loud: I feel sad or, I’m angry?

-Consequence 2: Poor Self-Awareness
+2. Poor Self-Awareness

-Even though many of us may be fortunate enough not to be struggling with some sort of mental health difficulty, we all want to work on ourselves to some extent:
+Even though many of us may be fortunate enough not to be struggling with some sort of mental health difficulty, I think we all want to improve ourselves to some extent:

 But like being lost in the wilderness, it’s hard to arrive at your destination if you don’t know where you are.

 By avoiding talking specifically about how we feel, we avoid thinking specifically about how we feel.
 And if we do that long enough, we really don’t know how we feel.

-Consequence 3: Isolation and Alienation
+3. Isolation and Alienation

 Think about all the gory details that a best friend or close siblings knows about you.
 They don’t know that stuff about you because you’re close; you’re close because they know that about you (which only happened because you shared).

 How to Stop Intellectualizing Your Emotions